fossabot/protocol-1/README.md

 ---

+For any concerns with the protocol, [open an issue](https://github.com/inumakidawg/protocol/issues) and discuss.

-For questions about interacting with DAWG, please visit [our Discord server](https://discord.gg/qTENySSbMT).
+For questions about interacting with DAWG, please visit [our Discord server](https://discord.gg/qTENySSbMT) and ask.

+*© "Copyright" 2021, Inumaki.org*